 When Christians today hear these words read aloud in church by a priest, who holds high the ceremonial book of Gospel readings, a human tradition is unfolding before their eyes.
 I remember my first times going into a church where standing, sitting, and kneeling was so confusing to a newcomer that I was always doing the opposite of what the regular congregation was doing.

 My Pentecostal upbringing had taught me to silently allow someone in the congregation to stand suddenly and make loud noises, with arms raised, and then sit down.
 Others would quietly say, “Praise the Lord.”
-I witnesses newcomers break out into laughter when they experienced what I had been raise to accept as normal.
+I witnesses newcomers break out into laughter when they experienced what I had been raised to accept as normal.

 All of this is human tradition, none of which Jesus of Nazareth had ever encountered.